Tesla specific requirements

 • Min_vehicle_soc – the price is effective when the battery state of charge is at this level or above

-• Min_congestion_threshold – the price is effective when the location is at this level or above
+• Min_congestion_threshold – the price is effective when the location is at this level or above.
+Can be used for CONGESTION_TIME and PARKING_TIME.

 Example

-This would mean when the location is more than 90% utilised and the car’s battery is at least at 80% then a congestion fee would be applied (for the minutes the location is over 90% used).
+This would mean when the location is more than 80% utilised and the car’s battery has exceeded 80% then CONGESTION_TIME starts.

 Events